-- along with financial data for resource mapping and tracking, to clarify what each partner can be expected deliver against which priorities, and what requires leadership and action from other partners; - pilot country implementation support and delivery mechanisms or other joint implementation approaches-this will build on the growing collaboration by the GFF, Gavi, Global Fund, WHO and the World Bank through the Sustainable Financing Accelerator of the SDG 3 Global Action Plan, to provide joint support to countries in areas such as public financial management and procurement audits; and - improve communications around common vision and progress-a clear message from the strategy refresh diagnostic exercise is the need to increase and maintain regular communications across all GFF partners at country level throughout the entire process of investment case development and implementation.
+- adopt medium-term technical assistance frameworks to development and implementation of investment cases-to map out country needs and identify technical assistance gaps, focusing on building long-term institutional capacity of government to execute the priorities identified in the investment case and drawing on local and regional technical assistance providers; - facilitate the signing of agreements by all country platform members-to increase transparency on how each partner's activities in a given country will contribute to investment case implementation, along with financial data for resource mapping and tracking, to clarify what each partner can be expected deliver against which priorities, and what requires leadership and action from other partners; - pilot country implementation support and delivery mechanisms or other joint implementation approaches-this will build on the growing collaboration by the GFF, Gavi, Global Fund, WHO and the World Bank through the Sustainable Financing Accelerator of the SDG 3 Global Action Plan, to provide joint support to countries in areas such as public financial management and procurement audits; and - improve communications around common vision and progress-a clear message from the strategy refresh diagnostic exercise is the need to increase and maintain regular communications across all GFF partners at country level throughout the entire process of investment case development and implementation.

-The GFF will also provide financial incentives and design new metrics to improve alignment of global partners with country priorities and plans.
-Future GFF country engagement will ensure the necessary investments in performance monitoring, data use and strengthening of the country platforms is properly financed.
+26. The GFF will also provide financial incentives and design new metrics to improve alignment of global partners with country priorities and plans.
+Future GFF country engagement will ensure that the necessary investments in performance monitoring, data use and strengthening of the country platforms is properly financed.
 The GFF will also offer higher grants in the second and third rounds of GFF financing to countries that demonstrate progress in increasing the amount of financing behind their investment case priorities and in aligning implementation efforts.
 In addition, the GFF will create new metrics to assess country leadership and ownership.
 GFF proposes to come up with a composite measure to capture these critical aspects of the GFF model.
 This metric will be measured and reported on across countries, to track performance over time in advancing national leadership and ownership.

-Consistent with its country-led approach, the GFF will provide partner countries with a range of tools to foster partner alignment and hold partners accountable.
+27. Consistent with its country-led approach, the GFF will provide partner countries with a range of tools to foster partner alignment and hold partners accountable.
 The GFF will support partner countries to optimize the existing instruments to promote alignment of partners, including strengthening the multi-stakeholder country platforms, and developing and implementing high quality, prioritized country investment cases and RMET.
 The benefit of using these instruments is that they are organized around national processes and procedures.
 In the next five years, the GFF will take its support for alignment to the next level, including by intensifying technical assistance for improved investment case implementation, and introducing higher grant amounts that make progress in partner alignment a priority in their results framework.
-Efforts will also be made to create objective measurements of country-level alignment and will follow the principle of complementarity, building on existing structures rather than creating new or parallel ones.
+Efforts will also be made to create objective measurements of alignment through country and will follow the principle of complementarity, building on existing structures rather than creating new or parallel ones.
 By driving alignment of global partners at the country level, the GFF will help realize the vision of the SDG3 Global Action Plan.